===========================================================================

 What is svmi

-svmi is a fairly simple script that downloads and installs, or updates, your Vmware or VirtualBox virtual machines.
+svmi is a fairly simple tool that downloads and installs, or updates, your Vmware or VirtualBox virtual machines.

-svmi is part of the smxi.zip package, so if you got the zip package, you have svmi already installed, or to install the script as a standalone, see how to install svmi.
+svmi is part of the smxi.zip package, so if you got the zip package, you have svmi already installed, or to install the program as a standalone, see how to install svmi.

-You can start it either as a stand-alone script (ie: svmi), or from smxi.
+You can start it either as a stand-alone program (ie: svmi), or from smxi.
 See svmi -h for full options.

 svmi features